Isla Mujeres Yucatan Peninsula, Mexico Travel Guide

 Mid-December to April

-Weather conditions are near perfect, minimal rain, low humidity, comfortable temperatures.
+Weather conditions are close to perfect, minimal rain, low humidity, comfortable temperatures.
 Events and activities are plentiful.

 Most crowded time to visit.
 Expect higher prices for flights, accommodation, and activities.
 Popular spots fill quickly.

 A good balance of pleasant weather, fewer crowds, and better prices.
-November and early December offer comfort after hurricane season.
+November and the First part of december offer comfort after hurricane season.

 May can be very hot, humidity starts to rise.
 November is a slight risk of lingering tropical storms.